Folegandros is a small, quiet Greek island that remains virtually unknown to tourists.

 Exploring the Church of the Panagia on Folegandros

-You can also explore walking the narrow cobblestone streets throughout the village or take the 15-minute walk up a zigzag pathway to the Church of Panagia.
+You can also take a walk along and explore the narrow cobblestone streets throughout the village or take a fifteen-minute walk up a zigzag pathway to the Church of Panagia.

-The church is thought to be built on the site of an ancient temple and although the original date of the construction of the church is unknown, it was renovated back in 1687 and again in 1821.
+The church is thought to be built on the site of an ancient temple, and although the original date of the construction of the church is unknown, it was renovated both in 1687 and 1821.

 Chrysospilia is another place that attracts visitors on the island.
-You will find it below the Church of Panagia, on a rocky beach some 30 meters above sea level with impressive stalactites and stalagmites.
-It is only accessible by boat.
+You will find it below the Church of Panagia on a rocky beach some thirty meters above sea level with impressive stalactites and stalagmites.
+It is accessible only by boat.